ALL Metrics

 Ethics and consent

-In the research process, 506 individuals selected from the population participated.
-It all began with sending an email to each participant, requesting their informed consent, which we received in writing through the same channel.
-Additionally, each participant was provided with a detailed explanation of the study, its objectives, and the methodologies we would use.
-For data collection, we used various digital tools, such as live meetings via Zoom and surveys through Google Forms, ensuring the privacy of the responses at all times.
-The development of the article followed the guidelines established in the “Research Ethics Code” of César Vallejo University, approved by the University Council Resolution N° 659-2024-UCV on August 29, 2024.
+A total of 506 individuals selected from the population participated in the research process.
+The process began with an email sent to each participant requesting their informed consent, which was received in writing via the same channel.
+Furthermore, each participant was provided with a detailed explanation of the study, its objectives and the methodologies to be used.
+Various digital tools were employed for data collection, such as live meetings via Zoom and surveys via Google Forms, ensuring the privacy of responses at all times.
+The development of the article followed the guidelines set out in the “Code of Ethics in Research” of the University of César Vallejo, approved by University Council Resolution No. 659-2024-UCV, dated 29 August 2024.

 Comments on this article Comments (0)